Pages

 A route-map without the match statement is equivalent to match any.

 When processing a route-map, the processing starts at the top with the lowest sequence number and progress sequentially.
 The first successful match ends the execution of the prefix-list except if the continue statement is used.
-A deny statement in the ACL/Prefix list that is referenced by a permit statement in the RM results in no match and execution of the RM moves to the next RM sequence number.
+A deny statement in the ACL/Prefix list that is referenced by a permit statement in the route map results in no match and execution of the route map moves to the next route map sequence number.

 A deny statement in an ACL, prefix list or AS-Path ACL excludes the route from being matched.
 When matching using an ACL or prefix list, take note of the following: